csd1100/terrainium/README.md

 2. `background` - which are separate processes started in background and logs for these processes are present in `/tmp/terrainium-$TERRAINIUM_SESSION_ID/` directory.

-- When terrain is activated `TERRAINIUM_SESSION_ID` variable is set, it is an UUID and changes every session.
+- When terrain is activated `TERRAINIUM_SESSION_ID` variable is set, it is a UUID and changes every session.
 The STDOUT and STDERR logs of spawned processes are stored in `/tmp/terrainium-$TERRAINIUM_SESSION_ID/` directory.